 - There is also a Grief Song about Jerry Garcia; guitarist Warren Haynes wrote "Patchwork Quilt" in memory of Garcia, and has played the song with The Dead and Phil Lesh & Friends.

 - Evanescence's Hello, Like You, and My Immortal.
 The latter was dedicated to Ben Moody's grandfather, according to the liner notes of Fallen.
 Also The Other Side, My Heart is Broken, Never Go Back and Even In Death.

 - Seryoga, by Andrej Bukas, is a particularly heartbreaking example where the narrator describes watching his friend die after being shot by a sniper.
 It's based off of a real even in the singer's life.

-- Nirvana's "Lithium" also qualifies, as Kurt Cobain declared it's about a guy who loses his girfriend ("I miss you/I'm not gonna crack") and resorts to religion ("Light my candles\In a daze, 'cause I found God").
+- Nirvana's "Lithium" from In Utero also qualifies, as Kurt Cobain declared it's about a guy who loses his girfriend ("I miss you/I'm not gonna crack") and resorts to religion ("Light my candles\In a daze, 'cause I found God").

 - "Hear You Me" by Jimmy Eat World.
 It was written in memory of two young women, Mykel and Carli, who ran Weezer's fan club and were personal friends of the band.
 They both died in a car wreck.
 "Hear you me" was more or less their Catch Phrase.